hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0900
 We sail in and out of fog banks.
 Sailing in fog is hard on the eyes, it brings everything out of focus.
 I've got a massive headache from constantly turning my head to check up at the compass through the companionway door.
 I steer outside when the fog clears, and retreat indoors when it settles around us.
 Fog makes my clothes instantly damp.
 Devine drives, I read a collection of shorts, Golden Apples Of The Sun, by Ray Bradbury.

-We're sailing east into the wind, but it's' hard, the waves make us yaw, and so self-steering is not possible today.
+We're sailing east into the wind, but it's hard, the waves make us yaw, and so self-steering is not possible today.
 Can't complain though, we are going forward.

 ##### 1730
 The wind died gradually, we stayed with it for as long as we could, hand-steering into the waves, tacking north to find more wind.
 Devine started up the engine for an hour, motoring north to try and find wind.
 Nada!
 The gloom bug is back, we're doing our best to fight it off.
 I took an angry nap, but it did little to freshen my mood.
 Every time we get wind I think: "This is the wind that will take us home!"
 It is silly to think such things, for a reliable breeze in an area outside of the trade wind belt.
 Our GRIB files are more than 60 hours old, not a good reference anymore for what's happening out there.
 We thought we could use it to approximate the conditions, but in an area of supposed fresh winds, we've got nothing.
 Pino is still, as if it has forgotten what sailing is, it just might, with all of the calms we've been having.
 I'm beginning to forget what progress feels like.